PistonDevelopers/Piston-Tutorials/sudoku/chp-04.md

 # Sudoku tutorial
 by Sven Nilsen, 2017
+updated by Brent Westbrook, 2022

 ## Chapter 4

 Before we do anything, we will force ourselves to document the code.
 Add `#![deny(missing_docs)]` to the top of "src/main.rs" and a doc comment:

 ```rust
 #![deny(missing_docs)]